RabbitSnore/CLIMR/README.md

 The CLIMR project compendium comprises two main parts, one hosted on the Open Science Framework (OSF; https://osf.io/ra3dp/) and one hosted on GitHub (https://github.com/RabbitSnore/CLIMR).
 The OSF repository for CLIMR contains the materials, methods, and data (when data are collected).
+The OSF repository also contains the registration documentation and Stage 1 manuscript for the registered report for the primary results of the project.
 The GitHub repository contains the code necessary to execute and reproduce the statistical analyses for the project.

 This repository is structured as follows: